 you and your private information.
-Choosing strong passwords for your online accounts is one of the easiest yet most important steps you can take to secure your internet information.
+Choosing strong passwords for your online accounts is one of the easiest, yet most important, steps you can take to secure your internet information.

-Take a look at the chart on the next page.
-It would take a hacker less than a second to crack a six character password containing numbers only, lowercase letters only or upper and lower case letters.
-It would take a hacker 7 quadrillion years to crack an 18 character password made up of symbols, numbers, upper and lowercase letters.
+Take a look at the chart below.
+It would take a hacker less than a second to crack a six-character password containing numbers only, lowercase letters only or upper and lowercase letters.
+It would take a hacker 7 quadrillion years to crack an 18-character password made up of symbols, numbers, upper and lowercase letters.

-Many sites require you to choose a password of a minimum length (usually seven to ten characters) and a mixture of lower & upper case letters, numeric digits (0-9), and special characters like "#\$%\-=" and so forth.
+Many sites require you to choose a password of a minimum length (usually seven to ten characters) and a mixture of lower and uppercase letters, numeric digits (0-9), and special characters like "#\$%\-=" and so forth.
 Using more special characters, and making it as long as possible, make the password stronger and harder to guess.